 Can SMILE Eye Surgery Treat short-sightedness?

-In this way, it opens up Laser Eye Surgery to a whole new group of people who previously were told to try ICLs or stick it out with glasses.
+Therefore, SMILE opens up Laser Eye Surgery to a whole new group of people who previously were considered to be unsuitable for treatment.

 What SMILE Can Do

-Whereas SMILE is not currently suitable for patients with longsighted prescriptions, as mentioned, it can offer an option for candidates that have been told that they do not qualify for treatments such as PRK and LASIK.
-This also includes those that have higher myopic prescriptions that are not typically treated by high street or even many private clinics.
+While SMILE is not currently suitable for patients with long-sightedness (hyperopia), it is invaluable in offering an option to many patients that have previously been told they do not qualify for treatments such as PRK and LASIK, including patients with higher myopic prescriptions.

 Despite its current shortcomings regarding hyperopia, it is hoped that continued research and development will soon make Laser Eye Surgery a suitable option for even more patients.

 SMILE is now the fastest-growing Laser Eye Surgery procedure, gathering praise from both doctors and patients.
 Millions of people worldwide are now seeing clearly, thanks to ReLEx SMILE.

 Long-sighted and unsure which treatments you could be eligible for?
 Contact one of our friendly clinic coordinators today and find out what Laser Eye Surgery could do for you.

 Laser Eye Treatment Fees start from £5,900 for both eyes.
 Very complex treatments may cost more.